 Yumeko is portrayed to be a cheerful and charismatic character that continuously grabs the attention of everyone around her.
 She not only befriends people who loathed her before, but she also attracts the entire student body.
 She performs it on her first day of school and nearly every day after.
 In games, she switches her button to a bloodthirsty side that makes her eyes red and scares her opponents.

 She seems to be aware of her oddities and her unconventional gambling style.
 As a result, she loves it when people support or encourage her, particularly those close to her, and values their friendship.
 Yumeko admits that she has neither regret nor pity for the people she has defeated and ruined in a gamble, despite the obvious pleasure it brings her.
-Yumeko has confessed that she feels guilty for not sympathizing with her victims, despite her lack of remorse for hurting others to satisfy her gambling addiction.
+Yumeko has confessed that she feels guilty for not sympathizing with her sufferers, despite her lack of remorse for hurting others to satisfy her love of making bets.

 Check Out: 50 Of The Best Schools in Anime